Plasma display: 2000s

 In late 2006, analysts noted that LCDs had overtaken plasmas, particularly in the 40 in and above segment where plasma had previously gained market share.
 Another industry trend was the consolidation of plasma display manufacturers, with around 50 brands available but only five manufacturers.
 In the first quarter of 2008, a comparison of worldwide TV sales broke down to 22.1 million for direct-view CRT, 21.1 million for LCD, 2.8 million for plasma, and 0.1 million for rear projection.

-Until the early 2000s, plasma displays were the most popular choice for HDTV flat panel display as they had many benefits over LCDs.
-Beyond plasma's deeper blacks, increased contrast, faster response time, greater color spectrum, and wider viewing angle; they were also much bigger than LCDs, and it was believed that LCDs were suited only to smaller sized televisions.
-However, improvements in VLSI fabrication narrowed the technological gap.
-The increased size, lower weight, falling prices, and often lower electrical power consumption of LCDs made them competitive with plasma television sets.